Single Drawer Nightstand by Old Cannery Classics

 Quartersawn oak was a key feature of the decorative style of the American Arts and Crafts movement, particularly the work of Gustav Stickley, who said "The quartersawing method of cutting... renders quartersawn oak structurally stronger, also finer in grain, and, as shown before, less liable to warp and check than when sawn in any other way."
 Cheaper copies of Stickley's furniture were sometimes made with the less-expensive ash stained to resemble oak, but it can be identified by its lack of rays.

-No reviews have been written for Old Cannery Classics Single Drawer Nightstand.
+No reviews have been written for Single Drawer Nightstand by Old Cannery Classics.